Ales-ibt/Metagenomic-benchmark/Metaxa2_blast_megablast.md

   </tr>
 </table>

+Again, we got highly similar stats in performance for both BLAST-algorithms in terms of memory and time evaluating the method in minisets of 1,000 amplicon sequences.
+It means that at least for this kind of data, divide the main dataset is a good strategy to improve the use efficiency of computational resources.

 1. Bengtsson-Palme, J. et al. METAXA2: improved identification and taxonomic classification of small and large subunit rRNA in metagenomic data.
 Mol.
 Ecol.
 Resour.
 15, 1403–1414 (2015).